AWS Cloud Platform

 Store the downloaded .pem private key file in a secure and accessible location.
 If you lose the file, you will not be able to log into your EC2 instance using SSH.

-- Click on the required instance from the list to view its description on the bottom.
+- Click on the required instance from the list to view its description at the bottom.
+You can see detailed information about the selected instance below the launched instances list.

 You will require the following information to access your instance: